buildingblocksbv/data-challenge/README.md

 This repo is intended for the 2019-2020 course Data Challenge 2.

 # Data description
-There are three tables in the `data` directory.
+There are four tables in the `data` directory.

 transactions.csv contains all the transaction data.
 There are three columns:
 - week: The week number in which the transaction took place